Skip to main content

 When a heat pump isn’t the right call

-Three cases where I’d push back on heat pump conversion: no practical refrigerant line route through the house (rare in single-family construction), propane fuel with no path to upgrade electrical service, and ductwork so degraded that ductless would actually be cleaner than retrofitting.
-I run through those at the estimate.
+Three cases where we’d push back on heat pump conversion: no practical refrigerant line route through the house (rare in single-family construction), propane fuel with no path to upgrade electrical service, and ductwork so degraded that ductless would actually be cleaner than retrofitting.
+We walk those cases through at the estimate.
 We don’t recommend heat pumps on every project just because they’re rebate-eligible.

 Typical Bay Area install cost in 2026